pierrelefevre/ticketmaestro/README.md

 ### Ticket Concept

 Tickets are digital assets that are written into the blockchain.
 Each ticket has a sectionID it belongs to (the sectionID is created numerically while 0 is the oldest one created), the address of the assigned owner and a bool value that shows whether the ticket has been returned (blocked) or already used.
 A ticket can be returned, but only through the owner, during sale and only if it has not been returned or used.
+A ticket status can also be retrieved.

-### Ticket sale concept
+### Ticket Sale Concept

 The tickets can be bought for themself or for other people.
 Requirements for a purchase are sufficient funds, an open sale, available number of tickets and a non-reached personal ticket limit.
 The mint happens during the purchase.

-### Check in/validator concept
+### Check In/Validator Concept

 The tickets are personalised and can only be used by the owner and once the owner has checked in a person or a ticket owner has returned its ticket, the tickets cannot be used or returned anymore.